trickstercache/trickster/docs/developer/environment/README.md

 backends and caches.
 The dashboard also shows SQL classifications and rewrite failures, OPC/DPC outcomes, request latency and returned elements, and cache operations, storage, and evictions.
-The provisioned ClickHouse dashboard mirrors the same five taxi-data panels so the database demonstrations can be compared directly.

 The listener's `connections_limit` controls accepted downstream connections.
 The initial protocol implementation maintains one upstream connection per downstream connection so transaction, database, and session state cannot leak